Back to overview

 Recruiters must keep in mind that disability might not be obvious.
 Under the UK Equality Act 2010, an individual is considered disabled if they “have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities”.
 This, therefore, encompasses a wide range of impairments, not all being visible.
 Firms therefore need to avoid assumptions and listen to candidates about their requirements and their preferred language.

-One way to teach this to staff and ensure good practice is through the increasing number of commitments and networks firms can join.
-We spoke to two firms who advertise to candidates that they are Disability Confident employers.
+One way to teach this to staff and ensure good practice is through increasing the number of commitments and networks firms can join.
+We spoke to two firms that advertise to candidates that they’re Disability Confident employers.

 Disability Confident is a government scheme designed to encourage employers to recruit and retain disabled people and those with health conditions.
 This means they commit to offering an interview to applicants who disclose a disability and meet the required minimum criteria for the role of a trainee solicitor.
 Employers must meet a number of criteria in order to receive the accreditation.

 Other firms too have found success with this.
-AllHires has seen a number of firms giving candidates a space to disclose any disability, but also the option to call firms for a private conversation.
+AllHires has seen several firms giving candidates a space to disclose any disability, but also the option to call firms for a private conversation.
 This shows a level of care and adaptability that will help candidates to present themselves in their best light.

 Listen to episode 27 of the LawCareers.Net podcast where we speak to Demi Rixon about her experiences pursuing a career as a disabled candidate.

 Danielle also notes that showing a point of contact on the application form is pivotal, and something candidates keep an eye out for.
-Giving the applicant a human to speak to, possibly one not involved with the screening of the application, is important.
+Giving the applicant a human to speak to, possibly one who’s not involved with the screening of the application, personalises the process of applying which is important.

-DWF also makes sure to stress the possibility of reasonable adjustments on their application form, as well as at other stages.
-They’ve found that candidates may be reluctant to disclose such information in writing on their application.
+DWF ensures to stress the possibility of welcoming reasonable adjustments throughout its application process as the firm has found that candidates may be reluctant to disclose such information in writing on their application.
 The common theme here is empathy and being willing to learn and reconsider traditional practices.

 The firms we speak to are increasingly running unconscious bias training for staff – a positive that again shows partners and boards recognise the importance of this.
 Unsurprisingly, such actions have a knock-on effect and help to tackle the issue of retention and lateral hiring.